Christianity & Hellenism

-Christianity resolutely teaches that we can never realize this and
+Christianity resolutely teaches that we can never realize these ends and

-Many times teaches that we are owned by God and are his to do
+Many times teaches that we are owned by God and are his property to do

 with as he likes, including being burned at the stake for his glory!

-Fails to make a distinction between the meaning of the words "god"
+Fails to make the important distinction between the meaning of the words "god"

-Teaches that we are different from God, and focuses on these
+Teaches that we are transcendentally different from God, and focuses on these

-differences instead of inspiring us by the sameness.
+differences instead of inspiring us by the sameness and intended equality.

 Defines God as the center of power and control, instead of being

-the ideal human person, with the ideal character, purpose, values
+the ideal loving human person, with the ideal character, purpose, values and plan.

 Fosters the Old Testament "romantic" paradigm—a

-touching one but an inadequate one−of God and his
+touching one but an inadequate one—of God as the male lover and his

 people versus the humanist paradigm presented by Jesus.